Khaydalu

 Khaydalu was a city in ancient Elam civilization.
-Some scholars believe that the city was located where today Khorramabad is.
+Some scholars believe that the city was located where modern day Khorramabad is.
 In 640 BC, Ashurbanipal, the king of the Neo-Assyrian Empire, conquered Elam and destroyed Khaydalu.
 Afterwards, the city became a part of Assyria.
 In the Sasanian Empire the city named Shapur Khast was built upon where Khaydalu once was.